-Here connection is the connection object return by the connect function and modelId is the string identifying the model, or null if metadata for all models is requested.
-After all of the model metadata have been retrieved, the notify function is called with the list of model metadata objects as its argument; if an error occurs, then notifyError is called with the error message as its argument.
+Here, connection is the connection object returned by the connect function and modelId is either the string identifying the model or null if metadata for all models is requested.
+After all of the model metadata have been retrieved, the notify function is called with the list of model metadata objects as its argument; if an error occurs, notifyError is called with the error message as its argument.
 The function requestModelsMetadata returns a result object that contains a field done indicating whether all model metadata have been retrieved and a field models listing the model metadata retrieved so far.

 Retrieve data records